barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 Therefore, a working `git` installation is required before installing the dependencies.

-If `git` is not available, it can be installed from: [git-scm.com/downloads](https://git-scm.com/downloads)
+If `git` is not available, it can be installed from [git-scm.com/downloads](https://git-scm.com/downloads).

 ## Data